ShiroiBara/LFS-11.2-systemd-with-EFI-and-pacman/README.md

 #### Linux firmware ####

 Most of modern PC require additional firmware in order to boot kernel and use computer devices.
 The great article about could be found in BLFS [book](https://www.linuxfromscratch.org/blfs/view/stable-systemd/postlfs/firmware.html).
 I would recommend you inspect you hardware using `lsmod` command.
 When you deside which firmware you need, copy necessary folders and files in your `/usr/lib/firmware` folder.
-For exmaple if you using laptop with cheap AMD GPU picasso/raven family you need copy content of 'amdgpu' folder inside of `/usr/lib/firmware/amdgpu`.
+For exmaple if you using laptop with cheap AMD GPU picasso/raven family you need copy content of `amdgpu` folder inside of `/usr/lib/firmware/amdgpu`.
 You don't need all files, you just need all `picasso*.bin`, `raven*.bin`.
 If you want support all devices and make sure to boot you system in different PCs just copy everything to `/usr/lib/firmware`

 Compile and install Linux kernel and it's modules using `PKGFILE`